-U.S. News and World Report recently reported on the best paying jobs for 2019, and for the second year in a row, every entry in the top 10 was a job in medicine.
-Led by anesthesiologists and including other specialties like surgeons, psychiatrists, and dentists, the point was clear: doctors are well-paid.
+U.S. News and World Report reports on the best paying jobs and the point was clear: doctors are well-paid.

 Joining a lucrative and admired medical profession is not an easy process.
 It demands years of dedication and the right temperament to handle a high-stress job that typically does not offer much work-life balance.

 Becoming a physician also requires the highest level of education: a doctorate, at a minimum.
 This can be a barrier to entry for many promising students, because the average cost of medical school ranges from $150,000 to nearly $400,000 for just the necessary 4-year degree.
 And that doesn’t include living expenses or pre-med schooling.